alphagov/govuk-developer-docs/source/manual/alerts/low-available-disk-inodes.html.md

     docker volume rm $(docker volume ls -qf dangling=true)

 This will remove 'dangling' images and volumes.
-A comprehensive set of instructions can be found is this [Docker resource cleanup gist](https://gist.github.com/bastman/5b57ddb3c11942094f8d0a97d461b430).
+A comprehensive set of instructions can be found in this [Docker resource cleanup gist](https://gist.github.com/bastman/5b57ddb3c11942094f8d0a97d461b430).